-As a matter of fact, if you intend to launch a new product into the market and hope to minimize risks during and post-launch, digital product sampling has been proven to achieve higher conversion rates than any other marketing approach.
+If you intend to launch a new product into the market and hope to minimize risks during and post-launch, digital product sampling has been proven to achieve higher conversion rates than any other marketing approach.

-It is easier to catch eyeballs when consumers know that they will be getting something for free from your company.
+It is easier to catch eyes eyeballs when consumers know that they will be getting something for free from your company.

 Depending on your campaign goals, you get to choose what type of sampling is right for your brand.
-Yet, direct product sampling has proven to be effective and also provides a personalized touch that shows your consumers that you really care about them.
+Yet, direct product sampling has proven to be effective and also provides a personalized touch that shows your consumers that you care about them.